-This leads to the grand finale – the ballroom.
+This leads to the grand finale in the V and A Dior exhibition – the ballroom.
 A seven-minute-long whole room projection casts glitter, swirls and Rococo cherubs on the celling and dresses, which being mostly gold and glittery themselves respond well to this treatment.
 A soothing yet grand music plays.
 It’s fun to sit and absorb the effect of these grand gowns from all eras in something like a party atmosphere in which they were designed to be at their best.

 The V and A Dior exhibition: Designer of Dreams is on until 1st September.

 V and A Dior exhibition 1, Atelier section (c) ADRIEN DIRAND Dior exhibit at V&A

 V and A Dior exhibition 2, Atelier section (c) ADRIEN DIRAND

 V and A Dior exhibition 3, Atelier section (c) ADRIEN DIRAND

 V and A Dior exhibition 4, Atelier section (c) ADRIEN DIRAND